Utah vs. Oregon State NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Utah and its opponents have combined for 56.5 points -- this matchup's over/under -- just two times this season.
+- Utah has combined with its opponents to score more than 57 points only twice this season.

-- Oregon State has combined with its opponents to score more than 56.5 points in two games this season.
+- Oregon State's games have gone over 57 points in two opportunities this season.

-- This contest's over/under is 10.6 points above the 45.9 these two squads combine to surrender per game this season.
+- The 45.9 combined points per game that these two squads have allowed this season are 11.1 fewer than the 57 over/under in this contest.

-- The Utes and their opponents score an average of 50.1 points per game, 6.4 fewer than Saturday's total.
+- The average total in Utes games this season is 50.1, 6.9 points fewer than Saturday's total of 57 .

-- The 56.5-point over/under for this game is 5.7 points below the 62.2 points per game average total in Beavers games this season.
+- The 62.2 PPG average total in Beavers games this season is 5.2 points more than this game's over/under.

 Utah Stats and Trends